What is a Liver Transplant?

 When is a Liver Transplant Needed?

 Liver transplantation is necessary when the liver functions are damaged beyond the body’s capacity to regenerate.
-In children and adults with liver failure due to long-standing liver disease, primary liver tumors or generalized diseases, a liver transplantation is potentially curative.
+The liver failure in children and adults due to long-standing liver disease, primary liver tumors or generalized diseases, a liver transplantation is potentially curative.

 The following conditions may result in chronic liver failure: